 Many phenolic compounds found in plants, including those found in full-spectrum hemp oil are excellent sources of natural antioxidants.
 Plants produce antioxidants to protect cells from stress.
 By consuming these cell-protective phytochemicals, humans and animals can utilize their fortifying properties.

 Flavonoids, the same bioactive substances that lend their health benefits to dark chocolate, are the single most important group of phenolic compounds found in food.
 They are also the most bioactive phenolics in the hemp plant.
 The regular consumption of flavonoids is associated with decreased risk of a number of chronic diseases, including cardiovascular disease, cancer, and neurodegenerative disorders.

 Source matters.
 Just as you might be wary of Roundup in your bread, pesticides on your apples, or depleted soil conditions affecting your local farm, you too should be wary of sub-par hemp cultivation, processing, and extraction.

 The soil, nutrients, and even air quality of a hemp growing operation can all impact the levels of medicinal compounds in the plant at harvest.
 Even if the hemp was grown in the best conditions, subsequent processing and extraction will determine the number of bioactive substances in the final product.

-Happy plants make for happy bodies, so make sure your full-spectrum extracts come from hemp plants grown with love!
+Happy plants make for happy bodies, so make sure your CBD products and full-spectrum extracts come from hemp plants grown with love!